2cwldys/MSC-Source/README.md

 - [Saint Wish](https://github.com/SaintWish)
 - [2cwldys](https://github.com/2cwldys)

-For inquires or general contact purposes, you may do so at my [personal email](sdpayne113@gmail.com).
+For inquiries or general contact purposes, you may do so at my [personal email](sdpayne113@gmail.com).